MarcelLuz/features-java-app/README.md

   * Licence: MIT

 ## features-javac
-Extract Graph's from Java Files (in .proto)
+Extract graph's from java files (in .proto)

 Can be used to predict variable names or method names.

 ## java-extractor
-Extracts the AST-Paths form Java-Methods.
+Extracts the AST-paths form java methods.

 Can be used to predict method names or generate java-doc

 ## Prerequisite

-JDK 1.12 min language-level 1.8+
+JDK 1.12+

 Maven 3.5+

 ## Configuration